 For over two hundred years, homeopathy has been practiced throughout the world.
-Originally from Europe, homeopathy is now also very popular in India, South America, Australasia, Russia, North America as well as in Europe.
-Therefore, homeopathy is the most widely practiced form of alternative medicine in the world.
-In many countries, it is incorporated into the medical system and practiced by both physicians and non-medically trained people.
+Originally from Europe, homeopathy is now very popular in India, South America, Australasia, Russia, North America as well as in Europe.
+Homeopathy is the most widely practiced form of alternative medicine in the world.
+In many countries, it is incorporated into the medical system and practiced by both physicians and other professionally trained homeopaths.
+Many other practitioners of various forms of alternative medicine will integrate some aspects of homeopathy into their practice as well and some physicians may choose to practice homeopathy exclusively or may include it as a specialty within a broader medical practice.